madebycm/QuoteFetcher/README.md

 Usage
 -----
+- bundle install
 - 'ruby quotes.rb <number of quotes to fetch>'

-or

-- Run as a fake daemon with: 'nohup ruby quotes.rb <number of quotes to fetch> &'
+or run as a fake daemon with:

+- 'nohup ruby quotes.rb <number of quotes to fetch> &'